facelessuser/coloraide/docs/src/markdown/strings.md

     while negative values will round to integer positions (before the decimal).

-    This can be good for being precise about how many decimals of precision a current color space may be accurate to, but it doesn't scale very very well as a default for various color spaces which may have reference ranges that differ by orders of magnitude.
+    This can be good for being precise about how many decimals of precision a current color space may be accurate to, but it doesn't scale very well as a default for various color spaces which may have reference ranges that differ by orders of magnitude.
 For this reason, it is recommended to use this if you are working in a specific color space and which to control the rounding to an exact precision.